Trinity College Dublin: Board

-The Council
+Council

 A Council, dating from 1874, oversees academic matters.
 All decisions of the Council require the approval of the Board, but if the decision in question does not require a new expenditure, the approval is normally formal, without debate.

 The council had a significant number of elected representatives from the start, and was also larger than the Board, which at that time continued to consist of the provost and seven Senior Fellows only.
 The council is the formal body which makes academic staff appointments, always, in practice on the recommendation of appointments panels which have themselves been appointed by the council.

 An illustration of the relationship between the Board and the council is a decision to create a new professorial chair.
 As this involves paying a salary, the initial decision to create the chair is made by the council, but the decision to make provision for the salary is made by the Board; consequently, the Board might overrule or defer a Council decision on grounds of cost.

-The Senate
+Senate

 The University of Dublin was modelled on University of Oxford and University of Cambridge in the form of a collegiate university, Trinity College being the name given by the Queen as the mater universitatis ("mother of the university").

 As no other college was ever established, the college is the university's sole constituent college, and so "Trinity College" and the "University of Dublin" are for most purposes synonymous.
 Still, the statutes of the university and the college grant the university separate corporate legal rights to own property and borrow money and employ staff.

-Moreover, while the board of the college has the sole power to propose amendments to the statutes of the university and college, amendments to the university statutes require the consent of the Senate of the university.
+Moreover, while the Board of the college has the sole power to propose amendments to the statutes of the university and college, amendments to the university statutes require the consent of the Senate of the university.
 Consequently, in theory, the Senate can overrule the Board, but only in very limited and particular circumstances.
-But it is also the case that the university cannot act independently of the initiative of the Board of Trinity College.
+However, it is also the case that the university cannot act independently of the initiative of the Board of Trinity College.
 The most common example of when the two bodies must collaborate is when a decision is made to establish a new degree.

 All matters relating to syllabus, examination and teaching are for the college to determine, but actual clearance for the award of the degree is a matter for the university.
 In the same way, when an individual is awarded an Honorary Degree, the proposal for the award is made by the Board of Trinity College, but this is subject to agreement by a vote of the Senate of Dublin University.
 All graduates of the university who have at least a master's degree are eligible to be members of the Senate, but in practice, only a few hundred are, with a large proportion being current members of the staff of Trinity College.